 - Spondylitis, the moving of a segment of the spinal column.

-- Spinal stenosis, a stricture of the vertebra canal.
+- Spinal stenosis, a deduction of the spinal cord canal.

 - Radiculopathy, irritation and inflammation of a nerve caused by a slipped disc.